 As we seek to be an authentic community of Christian people, prayer is a necessary and fundamental part of what we do, when we meet together as God’s people.
 But we also seek to encourage individuals to be meeting together with God on their own, in personal quiet times.
 It is during these times we ask God’s people to remember to pray for the ministry of the church.

-• reaching approx. 100 people each Sunday in three different services.
+- reaching approx. 100 people each Sunday

-• supporting local and overseas missions in prayer and giving
+- supporting local and overseas missions in prayer and giving

-• touching many lives through weddings, baptisms and funerals.
+- touching many lives through weddings, baptisms and funerals.

 All of these ministries need financial support to pay for our ministry team, buildings, equipment, utilities and supplies.
 The New Testament church was organised to minister to the needy and to provide for those who would preach the word of God (Acts 2:42-47, 6:1- 7).
 In the same way, we ought to want our church to provide this essential ministry within our community.

 It may surprise you to know that we receive no financial support from the wider Anglican church or from the government to fund ministry.
 In fact we give financial support to the diocese, charities, overseas missions and community projects.
 The grants we receive to restore our historic buildings often only partly cover the total cost of each project.
 We rely totally on the faithful giving of committed members of the congregation to support the ministry of our church.
-Therefore I want to thank you for your generous support and ask you to make giving to the gospel ministry of our church a priority in the allocation of your financial resources.
+Therefore we want to thank you for your generous support and ask you to make giving to the gospel ministry of our church a priority in the allocation of your financial resources.

 There are a number of methods to assist your giving to St Matthew’s.

-• Offering envelopes
+- Offering envelopes

-• Electronic giving
+- Electronic giving

-• Investment Support
+- Investment Support

-• Bequests
+- Bequests

 This is very simple to set up providing you have internet banking.
 St Matthew’s bank details (BSB and Account number) are provided below and are printed each week on the back of the bulletin.